inet-tub/demand_aware_chord/README.md

 :white_check_mark: := needs optimization

-## Gurobi Optimization
+### Notes on ILP (Gurobi Optimization)
-Using the Gurobi optimizer, I want to construct an LP that constructs the optimal network graph from a Demand matrix
+Using the Gurobi optimizer, I want to construct an LP that constructs the optimal network graph from a Demand matrix.
+In this subchapter I want to keep track of some issues I encoutnered and how to solve them.

+## Future Work
+In this subchapter I keep track of ideas for future work.